jborza/jborza.github.io/_posts/2020-11-07-doom-low-res.md

 There's a port of DOOM by [unlimitedbacon](https://hackaday.io/unlimitedbacon) to the watch: https://github.com/unlimitedbacon/TTGO-DOOM that actually runs on the watch.

-### Source
+### Source and build instructions

 https://github.com/jborza/chocolate-doom -> My Chocolate Doom fork with the dithering and serial output.
-For serial port configuration see [`src/i_serial.h`](https://github.com/jborza/chocolate-doom/blob/master/src/i_serial.h.)
+For serial port configuration see [`src/i_serial.h`](https://github.com/jborza/chocolate-doom/blob/master/src/i_serial.h), for video tweaks see the definitions on top of  [`src/i_video.c`](https://github.com/jborza/chocolate-doom/blob/master/src/i_video.c#L53).

+[Build instractions](https://www.chocolate-doom.org/wiki/index.php/Building_Chocolate_Doom_on_Debian) for Chocolate Doom on Debian/Ubuntu.

 https://github.com/jborza/watch-doom-receiver -> The serial display tool for the watch.
+Required libraries: ESP32 support, [TTGO T-Watch library](https://github.com/Xinyuan-LilyGO/TTGO_TWatch_Library)

+After Doom is built, the watch software is up and running, the PC and the watch is connected with a USB cable, run

+`chocolate-doom -iwad doom2.wad -width 960 -height 600`, keep looking at the watch and play!